The Changeling Hypothesis/Premature Prediction

 And although, over the course of the series to that date we had been given a couple of simple solutions (simple, but not easy) which might accomplish the first two list items above, we were still left asking how on earth is Harry supposed to release a soul which the Changeling hypothesis contended is so fully entangled with his own that it has become a part of himself?

-But, however difficult it might be, Harry must release the final piece of Tom Riddle’s soul, the one in his own custody, and send it beyond the Veil.
+But, however difficult it might be, Harry must release Tom Riddle’s soul, and send it beyond the Veil.

-So long as Harry Potter is carrying around any part of Tom Riddle’s soul in his forehead, he can never truly be free of the persistent, recurring memory of Voldemort.
-The “last” Horcrux simply cannot be destroyed as long as the 6th Horcrux continues to anchor it this side of the Veil.
+For so long as Harry Potter is carrying around any part of Tom Riddle’s soul, he can never truly be free of the persistent, recurring memory of Voldemort.
+The “Master” Horcrux simply cannot be destroyed as long as the Harrycrux continues to anchor it this side of the Veil.
 Voldemort would continue to live as long as Harry does.

 • • • •